rimelek/tutorial-docker-build/README.md

 This happens because I used the "shell form" to define the commands.
 It is what makes the output redirection possible.

-# Use "RUN" instructions without the shell form
+# Use "RUN" instructions with the exec form

 The previous Dockerfile could be a little different: Let's call it **Dockerfile.v2**.